-MATHEMATICS 101, 102 (General Mathematics): A sequence in basic mathematics including units of study from arithmetic and algebra in Mathematics 101 and geometry and trigonometry in Mathematics 102.
+MATHEMATICS 101, 102 (Basic Concepts in Mathematics): A sequence in basic mathematics including units of study from arithmetic and algebra in Mathematics 101 and geometry and trigonometry in Mathematics 102.

 First, second and third quarters.
-Three hours per week.
-Three quarter hours credit per quarter.
+Four hours per week, Four quarter hours credit per quarter.